haykh/oh-my-dear-imgui/README.md

 ## Features

 - dependencies can be built from the downloaded submodules or fetched with `CMake` at compile time;
-- includes basic class handlers for creating windows, in-gui dialogs etc;
+- includes basic manager classes for picker dialogs, toasts (notifications), etc.
+- includes basic ui component classes, e.g., menubars, etc.
 - includes external font/icon support (see `src/assets/`);
 - includes some third-party `ImGui` plugins (also built in-tree): `ImPlot`, `ImGuiFileDialog`.